Carlo Rota: Personal life

-Rota married 24 and Relic Hunter co-star Nazneen Contractor on 1 April 2010 They have two children, a son and a daughter.
+Rota married 24 and Relic Hunter co-star Nazneen Contractor on 1 April 2010.
+They have two children, a son and a daughter.

 During his time on the show 24, Rota spent nine months a year living in Los Angeles, California.
 He stated in an interview with the Toronto Star that he considers Toronto his home.
-As of 2008, he owned a house in Queen Street West, having lived on and off in the area for at least 20 years.
+As of 2008, he owned a house on Queen Street West, having lived on and off in the area for at least 20 years.